Deep priors for satellite image restoration with accurate uncertainties: Experimental results

-Additionally, the interest of VBLE-xz over VBLE is visually assessed in \cref{fig:vble_vs_vblexz_uncertainty}.
-This figure shows the true perpixel error, as well as the 90\% perpixel predicted error quantiles for VBLE, VBLE-xz without calibration, and VBLE-xz with calibration.
-VBLE-xz, even without calibration, possesses more realistic quantiles, as the quantile map has higher values and exhibits higher uncertainties on some uniform zones as roofs, while VBLE seems to concentrate the uncertainty on the edges.
-With calibration, VBLE-xz is able to provide very accurate uncertainty quantification, as the quantile map resembles the true perpixel error.
-Lastly, a thorough visual study of each method's posterior sampling ability is provided in \cref{fig:sampling1}.
+\looseness=-1 Lastly, a thorough visual study of each method's posterior sampling ability is provided in \cref{fig:sampling1}.
 This figure shows the MMSE estimate of each method obtained by averaging 100 posterior samples, as well as two posterior samples, the true error, and the 90\% error quantile map.
-PnP-ULA posterior samples are very noisy for IR+SISR, making them hardly usable in practice.
-VBLE samples are visually better than those of PnP-ULA, but some details are unrealistic.
-In particular, in the shadow, the cars are sometimes distorted.
-VBLE-xz samples exhibit a little bit of noise as some uncorrelated noise is added in the image space, but this does not affect the image interpretation and VBLE-xz gets more realistic samples than VBLE.
-At last, the 90\% error quantiles of VBLE-xz are consistent with the true error.
+The interest of VBLE-xz over VBLE is visually assessed in the inpainting problem, as the inpainting mask is not retrieved in VBLE predicted error.
+Indeed, this kind of uncertainty, which presents a very sharp structure, is hardly modeled in the latent space only.
+We note that VBLE-xz posterior samples exhibit a little bit of noise as some uncorrelated noise is added in the image space, but this does not affect the image interpretation.
+In contrast, in the particular case of IR+SISR, PnP-ULA posterior samples are very noisy making them hardly usable in practice, while DiffPIR100 and VBLE-xz yield realistic posterior samples and predicted errors.

-Hence, VBLE-xz provides better posterior samples and uncertainties than VBLE, validating the proposed joint latent and image posterior modelling.
-Furthermore, VBLE-xz outperforms PnP-ULA in terms of sampling ability, and computation speed.
-In particular, its low computation time for a posterior sampling method makes it scalable to restore real satellite images.
+\looseness=-1 Hence, VBLE-xz provides better posterior samples and uncertainties than VBLE, validating the proposed joint latent and image posterior modeling.
+Furthermore, VBLE-xz is faster than DiffPIR100 and PnP-ULA by several orders of magnitude for posterior sampling.
+This makes it scalable to restore real satellite images, unlike those methods.